Harry-Yates/Harry-Yates/README.md

 San José 18° ☁️ · Stockholm -3° ☁️

 # 18°
-☁️ **Tonight, mostly clear with a few clouds, sunrise at 5:33 AM.**
+☁️ **This morning, partly cloudy with scattered cloud cover, sunrise at 5:33 AM.**

 **↑** 24° **↓** 16° · Tomorrow: 🌧️ 27°
 Week: ▁█▆▅▂▃▆ (22° to 27°)